-- Our school will comply with the requirements outlined in local multi-agency safeguarding arrangements 'Key Safeguarding Employment Standards' and in the DSCP Child Protection procedures as well as national documentation in 'Keeping Children Safe in Education' September 2022, Part Three. - Our school will refer to its responsibilities regarding safeguarding and child protection in all job descriptions, and/or to its profile in the school, in the general information distributed with application forms.
-Annex B in 'Keeping Children Safe in Education' September 2022 has specific details of the role of the designated safeguarding lead. - Our school will adhere to The Rehabilitation of Offenders Act 1974 (amended 2020) and the Exceptions Order 1975 taking account of any declarations at the point of interview and not during shortlisting from application. - Our school will undertake appropriate pre-employment checks, including online checks, on all staff working in school, including criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information, as detailed in Part Three: Safer Recruitment in 'Keeping Children Safe in Education', September 2022.
-We will also ensure that relevant staff are made aware of their responsibilities to disclose anything relating to "Disqualification Under the Childcare Act 2006" Disqualification under the Childcare Act 2006 - GOV.UK (www.gov.uk)
+- Our school will comply with the requirements outlined in local multi-agency safeguarding arrangements 'Key Safeguarding Employment Standards' and in the DSCP Child Protection procedures as well as national documentation in 'Keeping Children Safe in Education' September 2023, Part Three. - Our school will refer to its responsibilities regarding safeguarding and child protection in all adverts, job descriptions, and/or to its profile in the school, in the general information distributed with application forms.
+Annex C in 'Keeping Children Safe in Education' September 2023 has specific details of the role of the designated safeguarding lead. - Our school will adhere to The Rehabilitation of Offenders Act 1974 (amended 2020) and the Exceptions Order 1975 taking account of any declarations at the point of interview and not during shortlisting from application. - Our school will undertake appropriate pre-employment checks, including online searches, on all staff working in school, including criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information, as detailed in Part Three: Safer Recruitment in 'Keeping Children Safe in Education', September 2023.
+We will also ensure that relevant staff are made aware of their responsibilities to disclose anything relating to "Disqualification Under the Childcare Act 2006" Disqualification under the Childcare Act 2006 GOV.UK (www.gov.uk) - We will follow good practice advice and inform shortlisted candidates that online searches will be carried out.

-As outlined in 'Keeping Children Safe in Education', September 2022 (paras 237-248) the level of DBS certificate required, and whether a check for any prohibition, direction, sanction, or restriction is required, will depend on the role that is being offered and duties involved.
+As outlined in 'Keeping Children Safe in Education', September 2023 (paras 238-248) the level of DBS certificate required, and whether a check for any prohibition, direction, sanction, or restriction is required, will depend on the role that is being offered and duties involved.
 As most staff will be engaging in regulated activity, an enhanced DBS certificate which includes barred list information, will be required for most appointments.
-Risk assessments will be undertaken to determine the level of checks needed for any volunteers within our school (KCSIE 2022 paras 305-308).
+Risk assessments will be undertaken to determine the level of checks needed for any volunteers within our school (KCSIE 2023, paras 304-307).